withIbrahim/Food_Delivery_App_Analysis/README.md

 # Food_Delivery_App_Analysis

-This project will help us understand how a real-world database is analyzed using SQL, how to get maximum available insights from the dataset, pre-process the data using python for better performance, and how a structured query language helps us retrieve useful information from the dataset which is loaded in database.
+This project will help us understand how a real-world database is analyzed using SQL, how to get maximum available insights from the dataset, pre-process the data using Python for better performance, and how a structured query language helps us retrieve useful information from the dataset which is loaded in the database.

-This project is divided by two parts:
+This project is divided into two parts:

-●Module 1: Pre-precess the data using python
+●Module 1: Pre-precess the data using Python

-●Module 2: SQL for retrieve useful information from the database
+●Module 2: SQL for retrieving useful information from the database

-Let's deep drive into.....
+Let's deep dive into.....